What Are the IRS Home Office Rules?

 Also it must be used regularly for business, so "incidental or occasional business use" does not qualify.

 Some exceptions to exclusive use apply for licensed daycare owners and those that store inventory in their home.
-See IRS Publication 587 or consult a tax specialist for details.
+Details can be found in IRS Publication 587 or by consulting with a tax specialist.

 Principal Place of Business